huzefarana/huzefarana/README.md

 # 💫 About Me:
-🚀 Passionate Software Developer and Machine Learning enthusiast.
+🚀 Passionate Software Developer and Machine Learning enthusiast

 🌱 I’m currently learning how to center a div.